 A workstation is an area for undertaking desk-based activities and can either be assigned, or unassigned (e.g. flexible working environment).
 As a minimum, a standard workstation typically includes ergonomic settings, along with the following equipment:

 Headcount is the estimated number of personnel whose primary places of work are within the net office area.
-Headcount includes all personnel who are accommodated within this area whether they are part-time or full-time, contracted, seconded in or temporary staff members.
-Headcount excludes public interface staff and personnel seconded out, on long term leave and unfilled positions.
+Headcount includes all personnel who are accommodated within this area whether they are part-time or full-time, contracted, seconded in or temporary workers.
+Headcount excludes personnel seconded out, on long term leave and unfilled positions.

 The office density is calculated by dividing the net office area by the headcount.